abso1utezer0/cutcontent/articles/system/Wii/epicmickey/index.md

 page3imagealt: Gamebryo Engine AssetViewer screenshot -->

-Epic Mickey had a long and interesting development with different stages of development and artstyles that were drastically different from eachother.
+Epic Mickey had a long and interesting development with different stages and artstyles that drastically differed from eachother.
 This page will cover things that were for the final stage of development.
 For the other stages of development, check out their respective pages.

 # Characters